 Some aspects of pension and retirement planning can be challenging.
-In cases where members need more personalized support, the plan has skilled staff available by phone, email and Message Centre (within My Account) to assist members with issues like marital breakdowns, the death of a spouse, retirement planning questions, employment transfers and more.
+In cases where members need more personalized support, the plan has skilled staff available by phone and through Message Centre (within My Account) to assist members with issues like marital breakdowns, the death of a spouse, retirement planning questions and employment transfers.